Delaware Construction Accident Lawyers Upholding the Rights of Injured Workers

 How Can a Construction Accident Lawyer Help You?

 Navigating workers’ compensation and potential third-party liability issues after construction accidents can be complex.
 You need a trusted lawyer on your side to guide you, who will thoroughly investigate the accident and explain your best options for moving forward.
-Well-known and respected by their colleagues in the legal profession, Delaware construction accident lawyers Bruce Hudson and Josh Inkell will work to achieve justice for you and your family.
+Well-known and respected by their colleagues in the legal profession, the Delaware construction accident lawyers at Hudson, Castle, Inkell will work to achieve justice for you and your family.
 If you or someone you know has been injured in a construction accident, Hudson, Castle & Inkell, LLC can help you achieve the maximum compensation.
 We will carefully examine your case, speak with the insurance companies, and aggressively pursue the compensation you deserve.
 We approach each case with skill and honor, beginning with a free consultation and continuing with the convenience of flexible appointments.
 We charge you nothing for our representation unless we win or settle.
-Reach out to us at Hudson, Castle, & Inkell, LLC, by calling 302-428-8800 (Monday-Friday, 8:30 am – 5 pm, ET) for a free, no-obligation consultation.
+Reach out to us at Hudson, Castle, & Inkell, LLC, by calling 302-428-8800 for a free, no-obligation consultation.